core-wg/oscore/draft-ietf-core-object-security.md

 If the server using the Echo option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window.

-### Replay Protection of Observe Notifications
+### Re-registration of Observations

-To prevent accepting replay of previously received notification responses, the client may perform the following procedure after boot:
+To prevent accepting replay of previously received notifications, the client may perform the following procedure after boot:

 * The client rejects notifications bound to the earlier registration, removes all Notification Numbers and re-registers using Observe.